learning-zone/jsdoc-basics/README.md

 ```
     npm run doc
 ```
-This will create the docs directory which contains the mini-documentation for the Person Class.
-Open the docs/index.html file in your browser
+This will create the docs directory which contains the mini-documentation for the **Person Class**.
+Open the **docs/index.html** file in your browser

 <img src="assets/jsdoc.png" alt="JSDoc Image" />